sylhare/sylhare.github.io/_posts/2019-06-03-ctf-facebook.md

 ## Introduction
 The facebook [CTF](https://fbctf.com/) kick started on the 1st of June to the 3rd of July.
-It was apparently using [ctfd.io](https://ctfd.io/) which is a plateform to host ctfs.
+It was apparently using [ctfd.io](https://ctfd.io/) which is a platform to host ctfs.

 ![vision]({{"assets/img/fb-challenges.png" | relative_url }})